 I spent all the free time that I got in August reading about the most popular healthy meals from around the world.
-Well, and cooking them.
-It felt as if I came one notch closer to the cultures to which these healthy meals originated.
+And cooking them (not entirely myself).
+The end result was a messy kitchen, moderately delicious meals and a feeling of connectedness with the cultures.

 Here is a list of 15 delicious and healthy vegetarian dishes from around the world, some of them not very well known away from the places of origin.